Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 • Longer trips = lower cost per day

-Travel insurance to America costs more for seniors due to higher health risks, but remains significantly cheaper than paying out of pocket for a single emergency.
+Travel insurance to America costs more for seniors due to higher health risks, but remains cheaper than paying out of pocket for a single emergency.

 Travel Insurance Requirements by USA Visa Type